embassynetwork/modernomad/setup.md

 ## dependencies

-PIL is a requirement, but in order for it to compile with JPG support, you must have a system-wide library called libjpeg62-dev. to install this on linux:
+PIL is a requirement, but in order for it to compile with JPG support, you must have a system-wide library called libjpeg62-dev.

+on OS X, download and install the tarball linked to on [this](http://apple.stackexchange.com/questions/59718/python-imaging-library-pil-decoder-jpeg-not-available-how-to-fix) stackexchange question. you will need x code installed with the extra "command line tools" component.

+to install on linux:
 - `sudo apt-get install libjpeg62-dev`

 you also need the python dev package: